LowellMakes/fruitplayer/README.md

 # fruitplayer

+# INSTALL

+To install, run install.sh as root or using sudo

+# Usage

 To run fruitplayer, type "fruitplayer" into your terminal

 Hit a s d f or g on your keyboard to play the sounds